Ready to go for that highly anticipated trip? Here are the things not to do when you travel that will make you a smart traveler.

 Things you should never do while traveling

 1. Do not exchange money at the airports.

 I actually thought this is a known thing until I saw almost all forex exchange offices at the airport full.

 Yes, I know they are also in business to make money but as a budget traveler, your goal is to cut down all unnecessary expenses.

 Exchange rates are incredibly crazy at the airports since they assume you’ll need money as soon as you land in a new country.

 So the best way to beat this is by either exchanging money before you leave your country or wait until you reach the nearest city center to get the best rates.

 2. Do not eat at restaurants near famous touristic places.

 I kind of learned this the hard way!
 Sometimes the stomach never understands that restaurants at major tourist sites are abnormally expensive but your wallet will later testify.

-So the lesson is not to never eat at restaurants near the famous touristic places unless you can’t contain it, it’s better to go to the nearest town where food is cheaper and probably tastier.
+So the lesson is not to never eat at restaurants near the famous touristic places unless you can’t contain it.
+It’s better to go to the nearest town where the food is cheaper and probably tastier.